V4lpha-exe/custom_password_manager/README.md

 pip show PyQt5 cryptography
 If information about the packages is displayed, the installation is successful.

-# Step 3: Download the Script from GitHub
+# Step 3: Download the Script
-Go to the GitHub Repository:

-If the script is hosted on GitHub, go to the repository (e.g., https://github.com/your-username/your-repository).

-Download the Script:

-Click the "Code" button and select "Download ZIP".

-Extract the ZIP file to your desired location (e.g., C:\PasswordManager).
 # Step 4: Run the Script
 Open Command Prompt: